ghprime/jwt-pizza/blob/main/penetrationTests/peerTest.md

 # FYI

-I also did this with Benjamin Brittain, but I did it second with him so thats why this primary one is with Ben
+I also did this with Benjamin Brittain, but I did it second with him so thats why this primary one is with Josh